jwiegley/johnwiegley/posts/2020-12-06-ocean-of-mystery.md

 | the ocean of mystery
 | I dipped my simple cup
 |
-| Yea, it was wet
+| Yes, it was wet
 | it slaked my thirst
 | it tasted of the sea
 | it filled me up...